353words/food/README.md

 ## Final Thoughts

 Data science is dominated by, well - data :) Data pipelines and ETLs are what brings the data to a place where you can query and analyze it.
-Go is a great fit for running ETL, it's fast, efficient and have great libraries.
+Go is a great fit for running ETL, it's fast, efficient and has great libraries.

 Using transactions and SQL will save you a lot of effort in the long run.
 You don't need to be an SQL expert (I'm not) in order to use them, and there's a lot of knowledge out there on SQL - it's been around since the 70's.

 As for where not to eat - I'll leave that to your discretion :)